ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/tutorials/10_scenario_simulation.rst

         i.
 Ensure all files from directory ``examples/DefaultConfigurations`` have been copied to ``configs`` (this has been done in the previous step).
 Repeat this step every time another simulation is chosen.

         ii.
 Navigate to the directory ``examples/Configurations``.
-Here, all folders contain special preconfigured simulations (which either can be used as demo cases or as end-to-end test cases primarly used for development).
+Here, all folders contain special pre-configured simulations (which either can be used as demo cases or as end-to-end test cases primarily used for development).

-        iv.
+        iii.
 Copy all files from the directory specifying the specific scenario you want to simulate (in our case all files from directory ``examples/Configurations/AEB``) to the directory ``configs``.
-Overwrite existing files when promted.
+Overwrite existing files when prompted.

     .. note::